praveenrajak/data_set/README.md

 # data_set
-data set for sql and python.
+data set for sql and python..